KenjiOhtsuka/note/development/java/spring/memo.md

 ---
 layout: page
+title: Memo for Spring Framework
 ---

-# Memo for Spring Framework

 To change Entity data to snake case json...